HolmlundWilliam/ProstateZones/README.md

   - ProstateX-0019
   - ...

-**Note:** _italic_ images are optional in each folder depending on the inputs to the `--image`-flag, although Sagittal and Coronal images will not be included in the Train/Validate/Test folders, which only include images with the same orientation as the segmentations.
+**Note:** _italic_ images are optional in each folder depending on the inputs to the `--image`-flag, although Sagittal and Coronal images will not be included in the Train/Validate/Test folders, which (without modification) only include images with the same orientation as the segmentations.

 ### Evaluation Workflow